B174999/Research-Project-/TEPlot.md

 # ANNOTATION OF REPEATS

-# this script identifies the type of TEs across the entire genome
-# using RepeatMasker annotation

-# break up genome into bins
-# characterises type and density of repeats in each bin
-# estimate GC content in each bin
+# This script identifies type of repeats from RepeatMasker annotated genome.
+We will: (1) break up genome into bins, (2) characterises type and density of repeats in each bin, (3) estimate GC content in each bin

 ######################################################################################